The Pattern-Breaking Guide to Fighting Depression

 - "Happy people don't feel this way"

-- This feeling will pass—feelings always do
+- This feeling will pass.
+Feelings always do.
+Even this one.

-- Difficult moments teach what joy cannot
+- Hard moments teach lessons that joy can't

 The Challenger's Vulnerable Core